Panel and Program Guidelines

 Panel/Program Idea Submission - General

 Have an idea for a panel or program you’d like to see at MileHiCon--whether or not you want to be involved?
 Maybe a panel you think a Guest of Honor would be great on, or a science topic you’d like to hear about?
 We are always accepting ideas.
-Complete the submission form at: https://goo.gl/forms/SbknW9hLOiGswMbr2.
-Any ideas not received (by June 25) (in time to be added to the participant questionnaire) will be saved for next year.
+Complete the submission form at: https://goo.gl/forms/WB6usoWUqnCuPNpY2 Any ideas not received by May 1, 2018 (in time to be added to the participant questionnaire) will be saved for next year.

 Note: The above is for panel/program ideas to be included in the participant questionnaire.
 Panelists are selected by programming.